Esri/bootstrap-map-js/README.md

 ## Known Issues

-Only supports one BootstrapMap map per page.
+You can only have one automatic resizing map per page.

 ## Contributing